rahleph/FreqPRCs/README.md

 # FreqPRCs
-jupyther notebook for calculating the phase sensitivity of chaotic oscillators
+jupyter notebook for calculating the phase sensitivity of chaotic oscillators

 - Can be executed sequentially to produce the figures from the article
 - The following data files need to be in the same directory :